architecture-building-systems/CityEnergyAnalyst/docs/how-to-run-thermal-electrical-grid-planning.rst

 Assumptions
 -----------
 #.
 For buildings connected to the thermal networks, the electricity loads include: lighting, appliance, and hot water.
 #.
-For buildings disconnected to the thermal networks, the electricity loads include: **cooling**, lighting, appliance, and hot water.
+For buildings disconnected from the thermal networks, the electricity loads include: **cooling**, lighting, appliance, and hot water.

 Prerequisites